Join a Public Meeting or write a letter to protect the EPA

-Paris: We’re Still in Pledge
+Paris: We’re Still in Petition

 Despite the strong support of a majority of Americans and major U.S. corporations, the Trump administration seems to be determined to back out of the Paris climate accord.
 Official withdrawal by the U.S. would be a stunning, unprecedented blow to a historic global agreement.
 Having the world’s richest country and second largest polluter renege, just as efforts to combat global warming were getting underway, could undermine the whole deal and the commitment of other nations.